haddockapp/haddockapp/atp.md

 ---

-#### Scenario 9: Adding a new authorization method - Deploy Key

-- **Role Involved:** Developer
-- **Objective:** Test the functionality of adding a new Deploy Key authorization in the application.
-- **Prerequisites:**
-  - The user is logged in to their developer account.
-  - The settings drawer is open.
-- **Steps:**
-  1. Unfold the "Authorizations" menu.
-  2. Press the "Add authorization" button to initiate the creation process for a new authorization method.
-  3. Fill in the desired label for the new authorization method.
-  4. Select the "Deploy Key" radio button.
-  5. Fill in your desired deploy key in the text area.
-  6. Press the "Confirm" button to complete the flow.
-- **Expected result:**
-  - A toast message appears at the bottom of the screen to inform the user that the new authorization has been created successfully.
-  - The newly added authorization is displayed in the "Authorizations" table within the previous sub-menu inside the settings drawer.
-  - The new authorization method also becomes available within the "Deploy a project" modal, allowing users to choose it for their projects.

----

 #### Scenario 10: Private repository deployment with an authorization method

-- **Role Involved:** Developer
+> **Note:**
+> If you are testing on the `demo.haddock.ovh` environment, we provided you a private repository ready to be deployed with the previous deploy key we provided you.

 - **Objective:** Test the functionality of creating and deploying a new project within the platform.
 - **Prerequisites:**
   - The user is logged in to their developer account.
   - The dashboard page is open.
 - **Steps:**
   1. Click on the "Deploy a project" button on the top-right corner of the page.
   2. Select the desired authorization from the configured authorizations (e.g., Personal Access Token).
+      _If you are testing on the `demo.haddock.ovh` environment, use the deploy key we provided you._
   3. Select a GitHub repository from the repositories available to the authorization method.
+      _If you are testing on the `demo.haddock.ovh` environment, fill out the `haddockapp/demo_project` repository.
+Since you're using the deploy key, you cannot have autocompletion for the repository name._
   4. Select a branch to deploy from.
+      _If you are testing on the `demo.haddock.ovh` environment, use the `multiple-services` branch.
+For the same reason, you cannot have autocompletion for the branch name._
   5. Enter your Docker Compose file's path inside the repository.
+      _If you are testing on the `demo.haddock.ovh` environment, use the `compose.yml` file._
   6. Move to the next step.
   7. Use the sliders to set your desired allocations for CPUs, Memory and Disk.
+      _If you are testing on the `demo.haddock.ovh` environment, use the `2` for CPUs, `2048` for Memory and `512` for Disk._
   8. Press the "Create" button
 - **Expected result:**
   - A new project card should appear in the dashboard's project list.